 - How will participants be recognized on the department website?
 Is this recognition obvious to visitors?
 Who will be looking at this?

 Green Tier participants will be listed on the DNR website's Green Tier page along with links to public notices, press releases and photos.
 The webpage provides these entities with a showcase for their superior environmental performance and innovative thinking.
 Potential viewers of this information include regular visitors to the DNR website, those seeking more information about Green Tier, and those looking for information about the participants.

 While most companies have achieved consistent compliance with regulatory requirements, the current business environment provides the opportunity for companies to engage in behaviors that would constitute a superior environmental performance.
 Green Tier would save time, reduce costs, encourage innovation, contain liability and adapt to market demands.
 For more information, read The Business Case for Green Tier (CO-506) fact sheet.

 - What's in it for the environment?

 Each company in the program commits to specific and measurable environmental improvements and reports regularly on their progress.
-Actions may result in reduced pollution, energy conservation, and the implementation of sustainability strategies.
-For more information, read the The Environmental Case for Green Tier: Moving from Compliance to Performance fact sheet.
+Actions may result in reduced pollution, energy conservation and the implementation of sustainability strategies.
+For more information, read The Environmental Case for Green Tier: Moving from Compliance to Performance (CO-505) fact sheet.

 - What's in it for the community?

-A cleaner environment, more communication between public and private entities, and increased community involvement.
+The community will benefit from a cleaner environment, more communication between public and private entities and increased community involvement.